rmckay/sgu10adapters/README.md

 # sgu10adapters
-3d part models to adapt SGU10 lamp fixtures to work with normal GU10 lamps.
+3d part models to adapt SGU10 lamp fixtures to work with normal GU10 lamps instead of the overpriced Aurora AU-GUF4011/40 ones.

 There are generally two parts, the SGU10 to GU10 adapter part and the 50mm to 63mm face ring adapter.